andresguzco/ef-vfm/README.md

 ## License

-This work is licensed undeer the MIT License.
+This work is licensed under the MIT License.

 ## Acknowledgement